-- Select your scaling mode: Full Screen, Aspect Ratio, or no scaling.
+- Select your scaling mode: Full Screen, Aspect Ratio, or No Scaling.

-- Choose GPU in the dropdown under Perform scaling on.
+- Choose GPU in the drop-down under Perform scaling on.

 - Save your settings and restart your system.

-Method #3: Reset Your PC.
+Fix #3: Reset Your PC

-- Click Start > Settings (cog-like icon).
+- Click Start > Settings.